Volunteer Course Officials

 - Perisher – The Interschools Race Office is in the Perisher Skitube Terminal.
 A temporary Race Office is set up in the Blue Cow Bistro for any courses at Blue Cow or Guthega.
 If you are travelling from Bullocks Flat, approach a Perisher representative at the train entrance who will let you train, you can then collect your full day lift ticket (with return train ticket) from the Interschools Race Office at Perisher.

-- Thredbo – The Race Office is located outside the ticket office at the Valley Terminal.
+- Thredbo – The Race Office is located outside at Friday Flat.

 Volunteer Check In